Samoftheforrest/follow-the-leader/README.md

 - `#1f242180`: As this colour is the darkest, I decided to use it mainly to outline, or as box shadow - note: the '80' on the end of this hex code sets the opacity of this colour to 50%.
 - `#216869`: This colour was used as the main background of the page, as I felt that the other colours would stand out well against it.
 - `#49a078`: I used this colour as the background for the following elements: the header, the game board container, and the social icons section.
-- `#9cc5a1`: I used this colour as the background for only the game board's squares.
-I thought it would be appropriate to give the squares a unique colour to pull the user's attention toward them.
+- `#9cc5a1`: I initially used this colour as the background solely for the game board's squares.
+However, I decided that this colour wasn't aesthetically pleasing and decided to use this colour for the hover styling on the game's difficulty select buttons.
 - `#dce1de`: I used this colour for all of the text, as it provided the most contrast with the background.

 #### Fonts